-This ARTICLE On VA Derogatory Manual Underwriting Guidelines On VA Home Loans Was PUBLISHED On December 17th, 2019
+This ARTICLE Is About VA Derogatory Manual Underwriting Guidelines On VA Home Loans

 VA Mortgages are the best residential mortgage program any borrower can get.